metamacro/yolo-movement-classifier/readme.md

 Download the `yolov4-tiny` and `yolov4` weights to the `weights/` directory from the project wiki [weights download section](https://wiki.loliot.net/docs/lang/python/libraries/yolov4/python-yolov4-about/#download-weights).

-Test `yolov4` with the provided default test image, change model config, weights based on the one used (default is `yolov4-tiny`).
+Test `yolov4` with the provided default test image.
+Change model config, weights based on the one used (default is `yolov4-tiny`).
 ```bash
 $ python3 test.py
 ```